jo3stevens/ACServerManager/README.md

 Start and stop the server, and stracker directly from the application, meaning you can make changes to the server configuration and restart the server directly from your browser or mobile phone.

 ## ACServerManager on Linux
-This is the installation guide on Linux machine, to review the Windows installation guide go [here](https://github.com/jo3stevens/ACServerManager), or review the 'README_Windows.md' from the original master.
+This is the installation guide for a Linux machine, to review the Windows installation guide go [here](https://github.com/Pringlez/ACServerManager/blob/master/README_Windows.md).

 ## Details
 First you'll need to install Node.js on your machine.
 It's best to use an application